-This has been the first annual opinion for Staffordshire Fire & Rescue Service provided by RSM and as such the annual report has been discussed with the Director of Finance to further explain the rationale and context behind the positive annual opinion that has been provided.
+This has been the second annual opinion for Staffordshire Fire & Rescue Service provided by RSM and as such the annual report has been discussed with the Director of Finance to further explain the rationale and context behind the positive annual opinion that has been provided.

-Internal audit coverage, has importantly considered more operational activities across the organisation, such as fleet management and those wider topics such as health and wellbeing, areas that perhaps previously had not been subject to review.
-Furthermore, internal audit resource continues to be effectively directed to those areas of the business where management have identified risks, are aware of weaknesses, or where new system are being implemented.
+Internal audit coverage has importantly considered more operational activities across the organisation, such as training and development and estates.
+Internal audit resource continues to be effectively directed to those areas of the business where management have identified risks, are aware of weaknesses, or where new system are being implemented.
 Consequently, management actions and themes have been agreed for the organisation to implement and embed across the control frameworks.